se-edu/se-book/cppToJava/classes/definingClasses/q-defineCircleClass.md

 <panel type="dark" header="###  <small><small>{{ icon_important }} [Key Exercise] define a `Circle` class</small></small>" expanded >
 <question>

 Define a `Circle` class so that the code given below produces the given output.
-The nature of the class is a follows:
+The nature of the class is as follows:
 * Attributes(all `private`):
   * **`int x`, `int y`**: represents the location of the circle
   * **`double radius`**: the radius of the circle